-Members are eligible for free sails on Perception Saturdays and Sundays from 1 PM to 3 PM throughout the sailing season.
-Members may bring guests if space is available.
-Cruises to local islands or the North Channel will be available in August and September.
+Volunteers, veterans and their families may sail on Perception Saturdays and Sundays from 1 PM to 3 PM throughout the sailing season when she is in Traverse City or Northport.
+They may bring guests if space is available.
 Veteran sailors, landlubbers, and those who would like to learn to sail a schooner are all welcome.
 Friendly and anxiety-free training is available from our paid captains.

-Members are also asked to contribute a minimum of 15 volunteer hours.
+Volunteers are asked to contribute a minimum of 15 volunteer hours.
 This may be in the form of maintenance work, working with kids, skilled clerical, financial, fundraising, or technical help.

 If you’re interested, click here and tell us about yourself! https://michiganchallenge.org/volunteer/